-Punctuality:
+Punctuality

 Students are required to attend school on time and to be on time for all lessons.
-Where a student arrives late to school during morning form time they will be allocated a late mark and a -CARE point.
-If this happens three times in a week they will be given a 30 minute after school detention.
-If a student is late after registration has closed, they will be given a 30 minute after school detention during the next available detention slot and issued with a -CARE point.
+If a student arrives late to school three times in a half term they will be given a 30 minute after school detention.
+If a student is late after registration has closed, they will be given a 30 minute after school detention during the next available detention.

-If a student is late to a lesson, without a note from a teacher then they should be issued with a -CARE Point.
+If a student is late to a lesson, without a note from a teacher then they should be issued with a same day lunchtime detention